-Data were gathered through face-to-face interviews, measurements of weight, height, and waist circumference, and blood spot samples.
-An adapted DRS questionnaire was used, which consisted of the 12 original questions about the main risk factors for T2DM extracted from the CANRISK tool ^[12] in addition to three added questions to reflect cultural and nutritional habits that are believed to influence the risk of Type 2 diabetes among the Sudanese population.
+Data were gathered through face-to-face interviews, measurements of weight, height, and circumference, and blood spot samples.
+An adapted DRS questionnaire was used, which consisted of the 12 original questions about the main risk factors for T2DM extracted from the CANRISK tool $\frac{[14]}{}$ in addition to three added questions to reflect cultural and nutritional habits that are believed to influence the risk of Type 2 diabetes among the Sudanese population.
+The questionnaire was pre-tested and administered to 20 non-diabetic patients at Alferdos Primary Healthcare Centre.
+All investigations were tested.
+Out of twenty, two had high diabetes scores.
+The findings have been excluded from the study.

 Diabetes risk scores were considered as the outcome variable.
-Based on the original score applied in First Nations and Métis communities in Canada, the participants were divided according to diabetes risk scores into low, moderate, and high-risk groups for those with scores of less than 21, 21 to 32, and 33 or more, respectively ^[12].
+Based on the original score applied in First Nations and Métis communities in Canada, the participants were divided according to diabetes risk scores into low, moderate, and high-risk groups for those with scores of less than 21, 21 to 32, and 33 or more, respectively [14].

 To measure the sensitivity and specificity in regard to HbA1c readings, DRS scores were also categorized using binary outcomes: scores less than 33 were considered as negative DRS, while scores of 33 or more were considered as positive DRS.
 The height in centimeters and weight in kilograms were used to calculate the body mass index (BMI) to assess general obesity, while the waist circumference was used for central obesity.
-Height, weight, BMI, and waist circumference were all considered measurable independent variables [13].
+Height, weight, BMI, and waist circumference were all considered measurable independent variables [15].